olifolkerd/tabulator/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question (QUESTIONS MUST BE ASKED ON STACK OVERFLOW!!!
 DO NOT CREATE AN ISSUE!!!)
-about: Please ask questions on Stack Overflow, NOT on GitHub :)
+about: Please ask questions on Stack Overflow, NOT on GitHub
 title: ''
-labels: ''
+labels: invalid, question, Ask On Stack Overflow
 assignees: ''

 ---

 Please ask questions on www.stackoverflow.com the issues list is now reserved for feature requests and bug reports.

-Cheers

-Oli :)
+Questions asked in the issue list will be automatically closed!